xiaoli-dong/bioinfo_notebook/linux_and_nanopore.md

-##How to Install Ubuntu Linux on your Dell Computer
+# How to Install Ubuntu Linux on your Dell Computer
 https://www.dell.com/support/kbdoc/en-ca/000131655/how-to-install-ubuntu-linux-on-your-dell-pc

-## formatting the second hard drive
+# Formatting the second hard drive
 How to Delete Partition in Linux https://phoenixnap.com/kb/delete-partition-linux